By Nicole Sherbert ADOT Assistant Communication Director

 Twitter has been afire with #Viacondios warnings, #Viadoom stories of commuting success and woe, and our personal favorite, #Viaku (Via Con Dios-inspired Haikus).

-(and seemingly every media outlet in the country) has chronicled the demolition with updates, videos and photos to keep people informed during the demolition process
+And WSDOT's website (and seemingly every media outlet in the country) has chronicled the demolition with updates, videos and photos to keep people informed during the demolition process.

 They'll hit the one-week mark tonight, and while we're sure it has been a difficult process for everyone in Seattle, those of us who strive to keep drivers informed and the public engaged in transportation issues and solutions have been duly impressed!